-Section 1 - HISTORY
+SECTION 1- History

-As a rural community, the Town of Berlin, must rely upon static water supplies for fire protection.
-To date, this has been in the form of water hole fitted with dry hydrants.
+As a rural community, the Town of Berlin must rely upon static water supplies for fire protection.
+To date, this has been in the form of water holes fitted with dry hydrants.
 With the last several years of drought, there have been all too many times that these sources have been insufficient to provide the needed protection.
-As the town grows, especially with multiple dwelling developments, there is a need for a viable alternative.
-This by-law provides such an alternative.
+As the town grows, especially with multiple dwelling developments, there is a need for fast response which can be supplied by the installation of residential sprinklers.

-Section 2 - DEFINITIONS
+SECTION 2-Definitions

-For the purpose of this by-law, the following terms, phrases, words and their derivations shall have the meanings herein given.
+For the purpose of this by-law, the following terms, phases, words and their derivations shall have the meanings herein given.
 The word "shall" is always mandatory and not discretionary.

-ACCEPTANCE TESTING - A test conducted by the Berlin Fire Department utilizing the system for a predetermined period of time.
-The purpose of this test is to ensure proper operation and recharge.
+Acceptance Testing & Installation - A test & inspection of the system will be conducted by the Berlin Fire Department.
+The purpose of this requirement is to ensure proper operation and installation.